 Four escape sequences are supported.
-These correspond to the escape sequences that are sent for the four arrows keys in HyperTerminal with an ANSI terminal selected (and also our 632/634 WinTest test and development software).
+These correspond to the escape sequences that are sent for the four arrows keys in HyperTerminal with an ANSI terminal selected (and also our cfTest test and development software).
 These sequences move the cursor only and do not wrap.